 Carrying equipment that you won’t need will sap your energy, which can mean you are less inclined to push yourself when tired.
 Who would want to walk up that long flight of stairs with a pack that weighs 25 kilograms?

 Always aim to head out with as little as you think you will need and avoid carrying equipment for the sake of it.
+We have a good post on travel packing hacks if you need some tips!

 © Kav Dadfar